Version 3.1.0 17 Nov, 2023

 Vens: means the utility tokens emitted by the Provider that Users can acquire and utilize under the terms and conditions determined by Provider at its discretion and as may be amended from time to time.

-Wallet: means Provider's client software and related (digital) materials that allow Users to communicate with one or multiple blockchains, to generate public keys and private keys to perform Transactions on such blockchains and to read out the Transactions done by a User on such blockchains, .
+Wallet: means Provider's client software and related (digital) materials that allow Users to communicate with one or multiple blockchains, to generate public keys and private keys to perform Transactions on such blockchains and to read out the Transactions done by a User on such blockchains.
 It allows a User to view the Transactions that are registered in a blockchain by, on behalf of or to the benefit of such User.
-Wallets may be used for any Crypto-asset registered in the blockchain, amongst which (but not limited to) Cryptocurrencies
+Wallets may be used for any Crypto-asset registered in the blockchain, amongst which (but not limited to) Virtual Currencies.

-Wallet Services: means any service provided by the Provider in relation to a Wallet; in particular it refers to making available the Wallet, enabling the User to use it to perform blockchain transactions and the safekeeping of the private key of the User related to the concerned blockchain .
+Wallet Services: means any service provided by the Provider in relation to a Wallet; in particular it refers to making available the Wallet andenabling the User to use it to perform blockchain transactions.
+It does not include safekeeping of the private key of the User.

 User: means any person that uses or is the beneficiary of any of the Services provided by Provider, including in particular the use of Wallet Services and of the Platform.